rcmdnk/homebrew-file/README.md

     $ brew file init

-### Setup new Mac with your Brewfile in the repository
+### Set up new Mac with your Brewfile in the repository

 Do: